q-viper/q-viper.github.io/_posts/2020-08-04-deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices.md

 ![image-title-here]({{site.url}}/assets/wp-content/uploads/2020/08/on-phone.png){:class="img-responsive"}

 When pressing Play button on editor, now Scene must be loaded on phone.
 If you are testing it on phone, then it will not work for now.
 Because the keyboard is not shown on phone when clicking on the input field.
-So what i did instead was typed the message from Editor and pressed the send button from Unity Remote.
+So what I did instead was typed the message from Editor and pressed the send button from Unity Remote.

 ### Building an APK file
 If any USB Debugging enabled phone is connected then we can directly build and install apk on Android phone, just have to click on `build and run`.
 But Building an apk file first and then installing on phone can also be done.
 If the build finishes without any error, then it is fine else, make sure you are on internet (sometimes gradle build tools is expected to download).
 Build System must be `internal` not a `gradle`.
 But when we type and send the message, error is shown because we do not have a medium to connect with RASA server from phone.
 One way to connect RASA server for now is by laptop hotspot.
 Turning on laptop hotspot and then we have to change the URL on `HTTPTest.cs` file.